 At-home face masks

-Face masks for mild acne work to draw oil and impurities from your skin’s surface, clear pores, reduce inflammation, and exfoliate gently.
-At-home face masks can soothe an existing breakout, reduce its severity, or prevent future breakouts.
+Face masks for mild acne work to draw oil and impurities from the skin’s surface, clear pores, reduce inflammation and gently exfoliate.
+DIY at-home face masks can not only treat existing acne but prevent future breakouts as well.

 - 2 tbsp aloe vera gel